ruro122020/nodejs-mssql/README.md

-Simple example to connect your nodejs server to an Azure MSSQL database
+Simple example to connect a nodejs server to an Azure MSSQL database